cscorley/Kaleidoscope/README.md

 ### Custom keyboards

-It is very easy to define a custom template string for any keyboard.
+It is quite easy to define a custom template string for any keyboard.

-The template string may contain tokens `{xxxx}` where `xxxx` is an integer number that equals `row*matrix_colums + col` for the `(row, col)` tuple of a key.
+Appart from any ASCII art that represents the keyboard hardware, the template may contain tokens `{xxxx}` where `xxxx` is an integer number that equals the expression `row*matrix_colums + col` being evaluated for a key's `(row, col)` tuple.
-Any such strings, when encountered in the template string are replaced by the keycode that the respective key would currently generate.
+Any such tokens, when encountered in the template are automatically replaced by information about the keycode that the respective key would currently generate.
 The key is colored in the same way as its key LED (if there are key LEDs present).

+Please note that any `{xxxxx}` token is replaced by exactly four visible characters no matter how wide in terms of characters its appearance in the template string.

 ## Structuring tests